abdullaiev/cs325/hw1/python/README.txt

-To test the merge sort, run `python mergesort.py`.
-To test the insertion sort, run `python insertsort.py`.
+To test the stooge sort, run `python stoogesort.py`.

-These scripts assume there is `data.txt` file in the same directory as the .py files;
+The script assumes there is `data.txt` file in the same directory.